ukasz1/ToDo-Awesome-List-API-heroku/README.md

 ## Goals
 - Developing backend skills by working with own API, exploring communication between the server and the client
 - Using node.js and MongoDB
-- Beckend for <a href="https://github.com/ukasz1/ToDo-Awesome-List">ToDo Awesome List</a>
+- Backend for <a href="https://github.com/ukasz1/ToDo-Awesome-List">MongoDB ToDo Awesome List</a>

 The API is deployed on <a href="https://mitkowski-todo-awesome-list.herokuapp.com/">Heroku</a>.